d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 Use this flag during iloclone save if you wish to import a SSO certificate to the server to be cloned.
 Add the https cert file to be used to the working directory before running clone load.

+- **--uniqueitemoverride**

+Override the measures stoppping the tool from writing over items that are system unique.

+- **-e ENCRYPTION, --encryption=ENCRYPTION**

+Optionally include this flag to encrypt/decrypt a file using the key provided.

 #### Inputs
 None